April 30, 2026

 — Tax season becomes manageable — all business transactions in one account means no more reconstructing a year of mixed statements.

 Then tax season arrives.
 You need to separate business income from personal income, business expenses from personal expenses.
 You spend hours combing through bank statements trying to remember: Was that dinner a business meeting or just dinner?
 Was that Amazon order business supplies or personal?
-The chaos you've been living with all year becomes a crisis.
+The chaos you have been living with all year becomes a crisis.

 Why Mixing Personal and Business Money Creates Chaos